-Simmons College came to Boston Interactive with a very ambitious goal in mind: a complete bottom-up relaunch of their web presence, intended to present a whole new attitude and personality, as well as to reﬂect major structural changes to the schools within the college.
+Simmons College came to Boston Interactive (now Boston Digital) with a very ambitious goal in mind: a complete bottom-up relaunch of their web presence, intended to present a whole new attitude and personality, as well as to reﬂect major structural changes to the schools within the college.
 I was the sole UX designer, working in close contact with literally dozens of stakeholders over several months, to develop a new site map and wireframes for a site of hundreds of pages.

 Global 500 Site Redesign

 I was hired by SapientNitro to perform the UX design for a major redesign of Philips Healthcare.
 The new site would feature a modern, sleek, design comprised of carefully crafted modular components.
 Not only did I create the wireframes and sitemap, I packaged them in a sleek, high-end deliverable document presented to Philips executives.

 KokoFitClub.com — Membership Site Redesign

 Koko FitClub’s “MyKoko” membership site was in need of major modernization.
 The site needed to be informative, motivational, and simple to understand.
 Making best use of Koko’s vast database of workout data while keeping the experience clean and stress-free was a major challenge.
 I handled all information architecture and UI design for the site and managed multiple internal and external partners handling graphic design and implementation in Ruby on Rails.

 Koko’s aging ClubHub member management system had a classic case of poorly planned growth.
 Features were constantly added without much thought toward the big picture.
 Vital parts of the site were buried under too many layers of links, and rarely used features were prominent.

 I took ClubHub back to the drawing board at the sitemap and wireframe level, restructuring the user ﬂow based on actual use cases, which included ethnographic studies with multiple club owners.